Reduction of bielliptic surfaces: On the N e ron model of a bielliptic surface

 given in Remark \ref{structurealb}.
-Here, by the definition every $A_{i}$ is the Albanese variety of $X$, therefore every $A_{i}$ is naturally isomorphic to each other.
-Only difference is that the zero section of $A_{i}$ is given by $\alb(x_{i})$.
+Here, by the definition every $A_{i}$ is the Albanese variety of $X$, so every $A_{i}$ is naturally isomorphic to each other.
+The only difference is that the zero section of $A_{i}$ is given by $\alb(x_{i})$.
 As in Remark \ref{structurealb}, each $G_{i}$ consists of $K$-rational points.